steinnes/steinn.org/content/post/flask-statsd.md

 making those metrics visible and reacting to them.
 We generally did this using a combination of two techniques:

-1. A fairly ingenious view decorator which took the metric name as a paremeter, wrapped a Flask view and and emitted a statsd timing for the view.
+1. A fairly ingenious view decorator which took the metric name as a parameter, wrapped a Flask view and and emitted a statsd timing for the view.
 Instant visibility into your view latencies!
 I credit <a href="https://twitter.com/johannth">Jói</a>, the CTO of QuizUp for this.
 He's an amazing developer and generally one of the